 Hank Schless 13:00

-conversation that always comes up whenever there's new revolutionary technology, that's gonna be great.
-It's gonna be widely accessible.
-Now, to your point, with so much of it basically having a front end on an iOS or Android device.
-I mean, even to kind of use a home example that people would be able to look at, like I'm sitting in second bedroom, our back office of a peloton right next to me.
-And that that runs on Android, like everything now is running on a mobile OS.
-Because it's simplified, it's easy to manage, it's, you know, you can connect from anywhere.
-And with 5g, a lot of that will start to tie into it.
-So one thing that's interesting to me is that when we talk to people a lot, now obviously, the conversations that you're gonna have with another CEO of a healthcare system might be a little bit different than what we're having more coming at it.
+It's the conversation that always comes up whenever there's new revolutionary technology that's gonna be great, that’s gonna be widely accessible.
+Now, to your point, with so much of it basically having a front end on an iOS or Android device… I mean, even to kind of use a home example that people would be able to look at: Like, I'm sitting in a second bedroom, our back office, with a Peloton right next to me.
+And that runs on Android, like everything now is running on a mobile OS.
+Because it's simplified, it's easy to manage, it's, you know –– you can connect from anywhere.
+And with 5G, a lot of that will start to tie into it.
+So, one thing that's interesting to me is that when we talk to people a lot, now, obviously, the conversations that you're gonna have with another CEO of a healthcare system might be a little bit different.
 But in terms of compliance, where does that change?
-How does 5g?
+How does 5G?
 How do you think it will change?